akshayjain3450/DjangoApplicationBasic/README.md

 # DjangoApplicationBasic
-Basic Django Application : SignUP, LoginIN, GetData
+Basic Django Application : SignUP, LoginIN, GetData (10 Users)

+## Settuping this Application on your local machine